Books Set in Eastern Europe & Russia

 Book Summary

-In 1991, 10-year-old Ana had no idea that Yugoslavia was about to erupt into the chaos that would eventually lead her home region of Croatia to become its own country.
+In 1991, 10-year-old Ana had no idea that Yugoslavia was about to erupt into chaos, eventually leading her home region of Croatia to become its own country.

 Ana’s daily life goes from carefree days playing in the streets to learning about snipers and child soldiers.
 This new and enduring conflict transforms her coming-of-age period.
 Eventually, she makes a daring escape to America.